wezhubb/CSC495/final_report.md

 print(crush_soundex) # the resut we got is 2282
 print(crush_meta) # the resut we got is 494
 ```
-&nbsp;&nbsp;&nbsp;&nbsp; From the result, we can see the metaphone method has less crush (494) than the soudex method (2282).
+&nbsp;&nbsp;&nbsp;&nbsp; From the result, we can see the metaphone method has less clash (494) than the soudex method (2282).
 Thus, we would be using the phonetic method Metaphone in the remaining of the algorithm.

-## Matching word by phonetic algorithm
+## Matching Word by Ahonetic Algorithm
 &nbsp;&nbsp;&nbsp;&nbsp; The next step will be to develop functions to match two words by phonetic (Metaphone) code.

-### Develop phonetic code bank
+### Develop Phonetic Code Bank
 &nbsp;&nbsp;&nbsp;&nbsp; The first step would be to develop a metaphone code bank for each of the words in the standard medication bank.
 The reason for developing this bank is that we could easily access the standard medication with its phonetic code.
 For example, we have misspelt words with the phone code **MLPG**.
 If we want to find a match with this misspelt word in the standard bank, we just need to search for the code **MLPG** in the standard bank.

 ```